Chalet Lights Charity 2018North Vancouver Christmas Lights

 North Vancouver Christmas Lights

-Donations are easy!
-Donate online or leave food and money donations at the entry to the driveway.
+Donate online or drop-off non-perishable food or money donations at the entry to the driveway.

 - Take the Westview Drive exit off Hightway 1 Westbound

 - Head North up Westview Drive, which becomes

 - Turn Left on Montroyal Blvd.

 - Turn Right onto Skyline Drive

 - Put on sunglasses in preparation for the Lights!

 4967 Chalet Place North Vancouver, BC, V7R 4X4